-There are four well-preserved buildings of the late Classical period, three private houses and a public structure.
+There are four well-preserved buildings of the late Classical period, namely three private houses and a public structure.

-In Orraon most of the houses are still standing two story high and the street plan is still visible.
+In Orraon, most of the houses are still standing two story high and the street plan is still visible.
 In the town plan, twelve narrow parallel streets in the north and south cross two wider streets.

-Orraon settlement in ancient Greece consisted of 100 houses
+Orraon settlement in Ancient Greece consisted of 100 houses

-Orraon was founded at the end of the 4th century BC, when Alketas was the king of the Molossoi or in the second quarter of the same century.
+Orraon was founded at the end of the 4th century BC when Alketas was the king of the Molossoi or in the second quarter of the same century.

 A notable feature of Orraon is its defensive character.
 With massive fortification walls reinforced with towers in places and a cistern for collecting water, this city-fortress was located in a strategic position, guarding the passage from the Amvrakikos Gulf to the Ioannina basin, the territory of Molossoi.

 Destroyed by the Romans

 Orraon was destroyed by the Romans in 167 BC but was subsequently rebuilt and finally abandoned by its inhabitants, who were forced out to settle down in Nicopolis after 31 BC.

 Ancient Nicopolis, situated near Preveza in the western part of Epirus, is a well-preserved archeological site.
 It is a complete ancient city with an odeum, theater, walls and many more relics.

 A few years ago, Greek authorities constructed the modern Archaeological Museum of Nicopolis, which hosts several exhibitions of interest throughout the year.